1089924/Coding_Challenges_AG/04-Voting_Eligibility_Checker/readme.md

     uAge = int(input("What year are you born? "))

-Using conditionals to get the desired output
+Using conditionals to get the desired output: if you are greater an 18 you are eligible to vote

     if uAge >= 18:
     print("You are eligible to vote!")